MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 After you send the test mail, check the Database Mail log and sysmail views for what happened to the test mail.
 - If the test mail isn't sent successfully, check the account configuration and compare with the SMTP server requirements at which point you may need to involve the SMTP server administrator.
-- If the test mail is sent successfully, but there are still problems with other mails not being sent, then you need to drill into the specifics of the email messages that aren't getting sent.
+- If the test mail is sent successfully, but there are still problems with other mails not being sent, drill into the details of the email messages that aren't getting sent.
 Review the actual `sp_send_dbmail` command that is being executed.
-If you don't have the Transact-SQL command, you can gather an XEvent trace with `sql_batch_completed` and `sql_batch_started` commands and look at the `batch_text` column.
+If you don't have the Transact-SQL command, gather an XEvent trace by using `sql_batch_completed` and `sql_batch_started` commands and look at the `batch_text` column.

 ### Send a test email with PowerShell

-A good way to exclude Database Mail from the troubleshooting and test the account configuration is to use an external process.
+Using an external process helps to exclude Database Mail from the troubleshooting and test the account configuration.
 For example, use PowerShell to send a test mail.
-If you fail to send a test mail using PowerShell, then you know that it's not a Database Mail problem.
+If you fail to send a test mail by using PowerShell, it indicates that it's not a Database Mail issue.

-If the mail sends from PowerShell fails with the same SMTP server settings and credentials, this may indicate that the problem is on the SMTP server.
+If the mail that's sent from PowerShell fails with the same SMTP server settings and credentials, this may indicate that the problem is on the SMTP server.

-- You can change the following parameters according to your environment, then run the following script:
+- Change the following parameters according to your environment, and then run the following script:

     ```PowerShell
     $EmailFrom = "dbmail@contoso.com"